yousefelassal/quote-cron/README.md

 > The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.

 > As you think, so shall you become.

+> Nothing is softer or more flexible than water, yet nothing can resist it.